ScribesZone/ScribesTools/docs/pylint/index.rst

 Installation
 ------------

-..  todo:: change section to reference general python chapter
+..  todo  change section to reference general python chapter

 Installation instructions |pylint-install| depends on the platform used but basically PyLint_ is installed via python ``pip`` or platform specific package